itsbudyn/snake-console/README.md

 # snake-console
 A game of snake that runs in a terminal.
-Project made to refresh knowledge of C++.
+Project made to refresh knowledge of C++ and to experiment with GitHub features, such as Releases.

 Controls:
 - WASD or arrow keys to change directions